Yankees vs. Mariners Player Props Betting Odds

 France Stats

-- France has 21 doubles, six home runs, 18 walks and 32 RBI (75 total hits).
-He has stolen one base.
+- Ty France has 76 hits with 21 doubles, six home runs and 18 walks.
+He has driven in 32 runs with one stolen base.

 France Recent Games